calliope-project/sector-coupled-euro-calliope/README.md

 The file `statistical_units_to_ehighways_regions.csv` maps NUTS3 regions to user-defined Euro-Calliope regions.
 If you would like to update the grouping of regions, you can do so here.

+6. Warning about a protected file when rerunning the workflow.
+If you get a `ProtectedOutputException`, it probably means you need to update the timestamp of the file `euro-calliope/data/automatic/europe-cutout.nc` using `touch euro-calliope/data/automatic/europe-cutout.nc`.

-6. Running the exact workflow to produce results as in the accompanying publication.
+7. Running the exact workflow to produce results as in the accompanying publication.
 There have been many updates to the workflow since the version used to produce results in [DOI:10.1016/j.joule.2022.05.009](https://doi.org/10.1016/j.joule.2022.05.009).
 These updates rarely change the data, but rather the structure of the workflow and the method of running the Calliope models.
 The version of the workflow that was used can be found [here](https://github.com/calliope-project/sector-coupled-euro-calliope/tree/2021-11-29).